rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [14] Not to be confused with the *dual graph* of a plane graph *g* that has a vertex for each face of *g*.
 Here we mean the *less than* (strict converse) relation corresponding to a *greater or equal* relation, or the *less than or equal* relation corresponding to a (strict) *better than* relation.

 ..
 [15] The concept of *Condorcet* winner -a generalization of absolute majority winners- proposed by *Condorcet* in 1785, is an early historical example of *initial* digraph kernel (see the tutorial :ref:`Kernel-Tutorial-label`).

 ..
 [16] Discrete random variables with a given empirical probability law (here the polls) are provided in the :py:mod:`randomNumbers` module by the :py:class:`randomNumbers.DiscreteRandomVariable` class.

 ..
 [17]  Roy, B. *Transitivité et connexité.* C. R. Acad.
 Sci.
 Paris 249, 216-218, 1959.
 Warshall, S. *A Theorem on Boolean Matrices.* J. ACM 9, 11-12, 1962.

 ..
 [18] A Digraph3 *graphs.Graph* encoded file is available in the :code:`examples` directory of the Digraph3 software collection.

 ..
+[19] This case study is taken from a "Multiple Criteria Decision Analysis* case study by Eisenführ Fr., Langer Th., and Weber M., *Fallstudien zu rationalem Entscheiden*, Springer 2001, pp. 1 -- 17.

+..
+[20] Ganzeboom H.B.G, Treiman D.J. *Internationally Comparable Measures of Occupational Status for the 1988 International Standard Classification of Occupations*, Social Science Research 25, 201–239 (1996).

+..
+[21] Alice's performance tableau :code:`AliceChoice.py` is available in the :code:`examples` directory of the Digraph3 software collection.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive